-REGISTRATION
+REGISTRATION AND RECORDS

-In order to complete the registration process, parents must have records transferred from the child's previous school to the Academy.
-This documentation should include your child's immunization history and a copy of his/her birth certificate or other legally acceptable identifying documents, as well as his/her complete academic and disciplinary records, including any special needs or information.
+In order to complete the registration process, parents/guardians must have records transferred from the student's previous school to the Academy.
+This documentation should include your student's immunization history and a copy of their birth certificate or other legally acceptable identifying documents, as well as their complete academic and disciplinary records, including any special needs or information.
 A request form may be obtained at the school office.
 Official transcripts should be sent to the Academy directly by the previously attended school or, if hand delivered, the transcripts should arrive sealed with a signature across the back of the envelope.
-If your child was home-schooled, a signed description of the curriculum and course content mastered must be submitted to the Academy.
+If your student was home-schooled, a signed description of the curriculum and course content mastered must be submitted to the Academy.
 A more complete explanation of the documents that may be submitted is included in the enrollment policy which is part of this handbook.